plantnet/malpolon/examples/README.md

 import timm
 timm.list_models()
 ```
-or via torchvision head over to: https://pytorch.org/vision/0.17/models.html
+For `torchvision` head over to: https://pytorch.org/vision/0.17/models.html

 ---

-#### 2. Create a dataset class (optional)
+#### 2. Create a dataset class

-If your dataset structure or data format is not supported by any of the existing `Dataset` classes, you will need to write your own inheriting our base class `malpolon.data.data_module.BaseDataModule`.
+If your dataset structure or data format is not supported by any of the existing `Dataset` classes, you will need to write your own, inheriting at least our base class `malpolon.data.data_module.BaseDataModule`.

 See `malpolon.data.datasets` for examples.